-A Hub is a local network of practitioners who are confident to share their practice so that all members of the group can learn from each other.
+Huntingdon Hub is a local network of practitioners who are confident to share their practice so that all members of the group can learn from each other.

-There will be a lead practitioner for each Hub who will send out meeting dates, gather feedback, adjust content for the needs of the group etc. As well as the meetings there will be some extra events or training opportunities, again the group can decide what they might like.
+There will be a lead practitioner who will send out meeting dates, gather feedback, adjust content for the needs of the group etc. As well as the meetings there will be some extra events or training opportunities, again the group can decide what they might like.
 Common themes might be working together on the Early Years Pupil Premium or getting to know the new OFSTED framework, but these can be decided by the Hub and attendance is always on a voluntary basis.

 What will I get from joining a Hub?

-We hope that the Hubs will offer peer-to-peer support for improving quality together.
+The Hub offers peer-to-peer support for improving quality together.
 The Early Years workforce is an amazing workforce full of skilled and dedicated people.
 Time is a challenge for us all but sharing good practice gives us affirmation, inspiration and a chance to celebrate what we do well.
 We hope many practitioners will want to be a part of the Hubs and offer support to each other as well as finding support for themselves.

 Please do come along to Huntingdon Hub, no need to book, just turn up.
 You may join your local Hub but join in any Hub meeting if the topic interests you.